jiwang6/compsci210/README.md

 ### Lab13
 Pointer practice.
 This sucks.

+### Lab14
+Array practice.
+The instructors' implementation of this lab was **way** too clunky for this simple lab.
+Also, this lab has a severe lack of documentation on my part.

 ## PEX
 What does PEX really stand for?
 No one really knows.
 These are projects that aren't really attached to any particular lesson.